How to get the last character of a string in Python

 Attempting to modify the last character

-Another common mistake is trying to change a character directly.
-Strings in Python are immutable, which means you can't alter them once they're created.
-Attempting to assign a new value, like with text[-1] = "!", will result in a TypeError.
-The code below demonstrates this issue.
+Because strings are immutable in Python, you can't change them in place.
+Attempting to assign a new value to a character using indexing, like text[-1] = "!", will result in a TypeError.
+The following code demonstrates this common error.

 text = "Hello World"